 How we picked

-Picking Australia’s top essential oil diffuser was hard because not a lot of independent testing and reviewing has been done.
+Picking Australia’s best essential oil diffuser was hard because not a lot of independent testing and reviewing has been done.
 We turned to CHOICE, Australia’s leading consumer advocacy group, first, who we like for their impartial, thorough testing.
 Their guide to the best essential oil diffusers was written by the Wirecutter, a New York Times group company.

 The Wirecutter independently selects the products they review, and it gave us a good starting point, especially when we narrowed the products down to the ones available in Australia.